top of page

 The verb "amaze" carries multiple meanings depending on the context.
 Firstly, "amaze" refers to the act of It denotes the state of being amazed or astounded by something that is unexpected, extraordinary, or impressive.
 For example, witnessing a breathtaking natural phenomenon or witnessing a remarkable feat of skill can amaze an individual.
 Secondly, "amaze" can indicate the act of perplexing or confounding someone by presenting them with something puzzling, confusing, or difficult to comprehend.
 In this sense, "amaze" suggests a sense of bewilderment or confusion arising from encountering something highly intricate, complex, or beyond understanding.
 Thirdly, "amaze" can signify the act of impressing or captivating someone through exceptional talent, ability, or skill.
 This usage highlights the idea of leaving someone in a state of admiration or fascination.
 Overall, "amaze" encompasses notions of astonishment, confusion, and admiration, each having its own significance in their respective domains.

-Example sentences of amaze
+Example sentences containing amaze

 1. The magician's tricks never fail to amaze the audience.